Annual NOAA Marine Debris Program Art Contest and Calendar

 - Label each mail entry on the back in pencil (marker bleeds through the artwork) with student’s name, age, and grade, along with the teacher’s name, school name, address, and telephone number.

 - If submitting your entry electronically, accepted file types are: JPEG, PNG, or TIFF.
-Make sure your files are high resolution (scanning is encouraged), not crooked, and is easy to see and/or read.
+Make sure your files are high resolution (scanning is encouraged), not crooked, and are easy to see and/or read.

 Entry Submission (Note new submission options)

 This year we are accepting entries by mail and electronically.
-There should be one entry and release form filled out per student.
-Please ensure that the entry and release forms are filled out completely and legibly.
-All entries (entry and release form + artwork) must be submitted by mail (postmarked) or electronically no later than December 15, 2020.
+There should be one entry form filled out per student.
+Please ensure that the entry form is filled out completely and legibly.
+All entries (entry form + artwork) must be submitted by mail (postmarked) or electronically no later than December 10, 2021.

 If you have any questions, please email firstname.lastname@example.org.